ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 If we take this approach to solving the simple linear regression we posed above, we will get something that looks like this:

 {% include figure_multi.md path1="/images/figures/lin_reg_mse_gradientdescent.png" caption1="Example of gradient descent for linear regression with two parameters.
-We take a random guess at the parameters, and iteratively update our position by taking a small step against the direction of the gradent, until we are at the bottom of the cost function." %}
+We take a random guess at the parameters, and iteratively update our position by taking a small step against the direction of the gradent, until we are at the bottom of the loss function." %}

 And if there are more dimensions?
 If we denote all of our parameters as $w_i$, thus giving us the form
 $f(x) = b + W^T X $, then we can extrapolate the above example to the multimensional case.
 This can be written down more succinctly using gradient notation.
 Recall that the gradient of $J$, which we will denote as $\nabla J$, is the vector containing each of the partial derivatives.
 Thus we can represent the above update step more succinctly as: